astral-sh/uv/docs/concepts/dependencies.md

 During development, the project may rely on a package that isn't available on PyPI.
 The following additional sources are supported by uv:

-- Git
+- Git: A Git repository.
-- URL
+- URL: A remote wheel or source distribution.
-- Path
+- Path: A local wheel, source distribution, or project directory.
-- Workspace
+- Workspace: A member of the current workspace.

 Only a single source may be defined for each dependency.

-Note that if a non-uv project uses a project with sources as a Git- or path-dependency, only `project.dependencies` is respected, the information in the source table will need to be re-specified in a format specific to the other package manager.
+Note that if a non-uv project uses a project with sources as a Git- or path-dependency, only `project.dependencies` and `project.optional-dependencies` are respected, the information in the source table will need to be re-specified in a format specific to the other package manager.

 ### Git